kvarak/dnd/docs/_Classes/alchemist.md

 Many practically-minded alchemists decide to assume the role of the apothecary.
 An adventuring party always needs a healer, and clerics might be in short supply.
 On their downtime, such alchemists have a marketable skill to depend upon for income.
 Apothecaries are constantly at work studying potions and herbology.
 In order to learn how to heal the body, an apothecary must learn how the body works.
 This often requires carving boldly upon the corpses of the dead to further understand how they behave while living.

 ### Bonus Skills
-When you select this field of study at 2nd level, you gain 2 skill points to spend on Medicine.
+When you select this field of study at 2nd level, you gain 1 skill point to spend on Medicine.
 In addition, you can use your alchemist's supplies instead of a healer's kit.

 ### Painkiller Bomb
 At 2nd level, you can create bombs which spray an analgesic oil.
 When creating a bomb, you can replace its contents with this oil, changing it to a painkiller bomb.
 The bomb can then be thrown as normal or splashed on an adjacent creature.